1. Installing build requirements

 Enable COPR repo with the DNF 5 nightly builds:

-$ dnf copr enable rpmsoftwaremanagement/dnf5-unstable
+$ dnf copr enable rpmsoftwaremanagement/dnf5-testing-nightly

 C++: